mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 #### 4.1.2 Class Interaction Model:
 The class interaction model demonstrates the dependencies between providers, containers and components of the web based application, showing the interaction between these classes.
 Each class is a box and states whether it is a provider (A class that encapsulates multiple containers and runs game functionality), a container (A class that contains components) or a component (A class to represent UI functionality).
 The arrows represent the dependencies of each class along with a definition into why we have created the dependency.

+#### 4.1.3 Map Interface Class Model:
+The Map interface class model demonstrates the functionality of the DM’s device.
+Expressing how UI components interact with each other and how information is shared between classes.
+In this model, providers are shown in yellow, containers are in red, components are in blue and higher level components that encapsulate other components are in green.

 ![](resources/map_interface_class_diagram.png)